Radio Articles

 Yep…I know.
 You hear it all the time from your fans, your family and your friends.
 “Your stuff is just as good as what is on the radio.”
 Unfortunately it ain’t that easy.

 Like television, radio is in the advertising business.
 It is how they make their money.
 The songs that are played on commercial radio (that ever– shrinking, repetitive list we all know so well) are carefully chosen with loving care by the program directors.
-Almost got you excited, didiStock_000005544549XSmalln’t I?
+Almost got you excited, didn’t I?

 The real deal is that commercial radio relies heavily on the major record companies to “inform them” of what will draw listeners to their station.
 The bigger an artist’s “campaign” the more exposure the artist gets.
 Can you read in between the lines?
 Read the following email threads from Sony Records.
 You’ll get a kick out of it.